isl-org/Open3D/docs/tutorial/Advanced/fast_global_registration.rst

     RANSAC based global registration took 2.538 sec.

 Fast global registration
 ``````````````````````````````````````

-Given the same input, the next script calls the implementation of [Zhou2016]_.
+With the same input used for baseline, the next script calls the implementation of [Zhou2016]_.

 .. code-block:: python